-For business customers a security deposit can only be required where the business customer does not have a satisfactory credit rating or does not have a satisfactory electricity account payment history.
+For business customers, a security deposit can only be required where the business customer does not have a satisfactory credit rating or does not have a satisfactory electricity account payment history.

-AGL advise that as at May 2000, it held security deposits from 24,885 residential customers, which is approximately 4% of residential customers.
+AGL advises that, as at May 2000, it held security deposits from 24,885 residential customers, which is approximately 4% of residential customers.

-In relation to business customers, as at May 2000, security deposits were held from 1,390 business customers, which is approximately 1.5% of business customers.
+In addition, as at May 2000, security deposits were held from 1,390 business customers, which is approximately 1.5% of business customers.

-3.4.
+2.5.
 Return of Security Deposits